ttntm/ttntm/src/uses.md

 In addition to that, Firefox uses a minimal 1-line config that I'm often tinkering with.
 A somewhat stable version of it can be found over at GitHub: {% ext "ttntm/minimal-one-line-firefox" "https://github.com/ttntm/minimal-one-line-firefox" %}

-Other than that, {% ext "Notion", "https://notion.so" %} is what I use for notes, personal task management and writing while {% ext "ProtonMail", "https://protonmail.com" %} takes care of my emails.
+Other than that, {% ext "Notion", "https://notion.so" %} is what I use for notes, personal task management and writing. {% ext "ProtonMail", "https://protonmail.com" %} takes care of my emails.
 When I need to edit pixels, I'm using {% ext "GIMP", "https://www.gimp.org" %} or {% ext "Photopea", "https://https://www.photopea.com" %} and when I have to work with vectors, I'm using {% ext "Figma", "https://www.figma.com" %} or {% ext "Inkscape", "https://inkscape.org" %}.

 Finally, there's a bunch of smaller yet extremely convenient tools that I use almost every day: {% ext "KeeWeb", "https://keeweb.info" %} for password management, {% ext "aitrack.work", "https://aitrack.work" %} for time tracking, {% ext "ProtonVPN", "https://protonvpn.com" %} when I need a VPN and {% ext "Coding.Tools", "https://coding.tools" %} for most other things I need to get done.